JohnFunkCode/ProgrammingChurch/README.md

 One you have it open you can learn to use a few unix tools to interact with your Raspberry Pi
 * SSH - SSH allows you to open a remote terminal session to your Raspberry Pi - Here is a good [tutorial](https://www.raspberrypi.org/magpi/ssh-remote-control-raspberry-pi/)
 * SCP - SCP allows you to directly copy files to and from your Raspberry Pi - Here is a good [tutorial](https://www.raspberrypi.org/documentation/remote-access/ssh/scp.md)

+***
+## February 11th Session - Simple Components with Raspberry Pi
+Now that we got the Raspberry Pi's running and know how to get code on them via Github we're going to continue last week's exercises to build some simple circuits and write a bunch of code on the Raspberry.

+#### Exercise 1
+Build a circuit to connect an LED to a GPIO pin and write some code to make it blink.
+Look back at Excercise 4 from last week for more details

+#### Exercise 2
+Build a circuit to connect a bunch of LEDs to GPIO pins and write some code to make them race up and down.
+Example code for this is in src/gpiozero-racingLED.py

+#### Excercise 3
+Play with Pulse Width Modulation to vary the duty cycle you put on your LEDs to make them glow etc.  Example code for this is in src/gpiozero-pwmLED.py

+#### Excercise 4
+Add some buttons to your LED circuit and write some code to do things with them.
+I suggest first just making sure your buttons work, then make them start your string of LEDs racing.
+Example code for this is in src/gpizero-buttons.py